sonar-perl/sonar-perl/README.md

 ## Next steps

 Please look at the issues in our [bugtracker](https://github.com/otrosien/sonar-perl/issues) for the planning and status of the next steps.
+We also appreciate contributions from the community.
+So, if you're interested, get in touch with us!

 ## Links